mcfnord/cem/src/sforce.md

 had experts I could ask.

-I remember feeling really frustrated with a new Azure storage feature, a simple file-to-cloud API.
+I remember feeling really frustrated with a new Azure storage feature, a simple copy-file-to-cloud API.
 I had the newest SDK, but my file never fully wrote to the cloud.
 Some small ones did, but larger ones didn't.
 The experts said I'd get an exception if it failed.
 They asked if I was ignoring